The Trees They Grow So High: Background

 The ballad was printed on numerous broadsides.
 For copies of some of these see the Bodleian Library at the University of Oxford in Great Britain.

 The words may have been based on the 17th-century wedding of Lord Craigston, John Urquhart to Elizabeth Innes and her subsequent marriage to Alexander Brodie in 1635.
 She was several years older than Brodie.
 Baring-Gould and other scholars note, however, that the ballad may be older.

-There are various arrangers of this early folk song including the famous English composer Benjamin Britten.
-The British composer Patrick Hadley wrote a large-scale choral symphony on a version of the tune and lyrics.
+Arrangers of this early folk song include English composer Benjamin Britten.
+British composer Patrick Hadley wrote The Trees So High, a "symphonic ballad" on a version of the tune and lyrics for chorus, baritone solo, and orchestra.

 Recordings

-Field Recordings
+Field recordings

 Dozens of authentic field recordings have been made of the song, including a 1907 phonograph recording of David Penfold, the landlord of the Plough Inn at Rusper in Sussex, made by the English composer and folk music collector Ralph Vaughan Williams.
 English traditional singers Fred Jordan of Ludlow, Shropshire and Walter Pardon of Knapton, Norfolk were recorded singing their traditional versions of the song in the 1960s and 1970s.
 A recording of May Bradley (also of Ludlow), which can be heard online via the Vaughan Williams Memorial Library, was probably the recording that inspired many of the popular versions.
 Several versions have been recorded in Scotland, including one sung by Shelia Stewart in 1960.
 Like most popular British folk songs, the song has appeared many times in North America, across the United States and Canada.